postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 warning: false
 ---

 Many Postman users run collections at specific times each day or week.
 For example, you may want to test your API's endpoints every week to observe availability, performance, or reliability.
-Prior to version 10, you could use monitors to automatically run collections at specific times.
-Now you can also schedule collection runs using the **Collection Runner**, described below.
+Prior to version 10, you could only use monitors to automatically run collections at specific times.
+Now you can also schedule collection runs using the **Collection Runner**.

 When you schedule a run using the **Collection Runner**, the schedule becomes a property of the collection.
-You can create, pause, edit, and delete schedules.
+You can create, pause, edit, and delete scheduled collection runs.

 Schedules share permissions with their collections.
 For example, if you have permissions to edit a collection, you'll you'll be able to edit that collection's schedules.

 > * Only personal, private, and team workspaces support schedules.
 > * Scheduled runs are processed on the Postman cloud.
 Use of the Postman cloud is limited by your Postman account.
 > * Scheduled collection runs are not included in workspace history.
 > * Run order can't be customized for scheduled runs in the cloud.
 > * If you import or export a collection, its schedules do not import/export with it.
 However, if you delete a collection, its schedules are deleted also.